Slutsk uprising: Modern reflections of the Slutsk military defence

-During Perestroika, numerous political groups dedicated themselves to publicise a movement that was virtually erased from history during the Soviet time.
+During Perestroika, a number of political groups dedicated themselves to publicise a movement that was virtually erased from history during the Soviet time.
 November 27 became a holiday that groups like the Belarusian Popular Front and some intellectuals celebrate as Heroes Day.
-However, Belarusian officials under president Alexander Lukashenko do not recognise the Słuck military defence as significant, mostly due to the pro-Soviet official state ideology dominating in Belarus.
+However, Belarusian officials under president Alexander Lukashenko do not recognise the Słuck military defence as significant.

 In 1948, a monument in honor of Słuck rebels was placed by Belarusian emigrants near Mittenwald, a German city near the Alps.